pudly/schmopera-hugo/content/articles/nevill-holt-opera-inaugurates-new-theatre-with-mozart-ads.md

 ---
-title: Nevill Holt Opera inaugurates new theatre with Mozart & Adès
+title: "Nevill Holt Opera inaugurates new theatre with Mozart &amp; Adès"
 ---

 ### What has been the vision for Nevill Holt Opera's new performance space?